A new Pre-Event Checklist has been released for use at any and all in-person Scouting activities!

 Status of Council Events

 “Keep Scouting Going!”
-We strongly encourage that districts, units, and council committees consider using technology to continue with as many of their normally scheduled meetings and events as possible through at least April 17, 2020.
+We strongly encourage that districts, units, and council committees to continue using technology to continue with as many of their normally scheduled meetings and events as possible until further guidance is provided by local and state authorities.
 ZOOM is one FREE resource available for virtual meetings.
 The FREE option hosts up to 100 participants for up to 40 minutes.
-The DAC is working on offering FREE options to larger groups at no cost to the units.
-As these resources are available district staff with share with unit leaders.

 BSA Policies to Prevent the Spread of Illness